- A monitoring and evaluation program is essential to ensure that communication and engagement activities are ‘best practice’ and effective.

 - Modify communication and engagement activities as appropriate.

-Consideration must be given to choosing the appropriate indicators and sampling methods, experimental design and analysis methodology.
+Consideration needs to be given to choosing the appropriate indicators and sampling methods, experimental design and analysis methodology.
 If a monitoring and evaluation framework is developed for communication and engagement, this could identify the array of types of monitoring that could be undertaken, their pros and cons, as well as issues to be mindful of when monitoring communities.

-Use of surrogates
+Use of surrogates:

 Boys, C.A., Robinson, W., Butcher, A., Zampatti, B. and Lyon, J. 2009.
 Framework for developing and implementing ecological monitoring and evaluation of aquatic rehabilitation in demonstration reaches.
 MDBA Publication No. 43/08.
 Murray-Darling Basin Authority, Canberra.